Repair Projects

 Replacing a damaged guitar top without changing binding

 This guitar had many cracks that had been poorly repaired, many new cracks on top, and the top had been sanded very thin and unevenly.
 It was beyond repair.
-Some guitars I encounter are in mint condition even though more than 100 years old.
-It all depends on how the instrument has been treated.
-In...
+Some guitars I encounter are in mint condition even though they are more than 100 years old.
+It all depends on how the instrument has been...

 Continue Reading